amolmishra/react-task-manager-app/README.md

 hosted at https://amolmishra.github.io/react-task-manager-app/

-It is a very basic react application, to understand how the react helps do thins easily, that would've been very difficult with plain olf JS.
+It is a very basic react application, to understand how the react helps do things easily, that would've been very difficult with plain old JS.